10 Best Lord of the Rings Board Games 2024

 Setting and objectives of War of the Ring (Second Edition)

-War of the Ring is the largest game on our list when it comes to setting.
+Considering the scope of the setting, War of the Ring is the largest game on our list.
 It covers the entire trilogy on a grand level: commanding and combating armies on the map of Middle-earth, while at the same time trying to escort the Fellowship to Mount Doom.

 There are two ways to win this War of the Ring: